complexdatacollective/Server/README.md

 ## Dependencies

-### Node.js Version
+### Node.js/NPM Versions

-This project currently requires Node.js `8.9.3` to match the version used by Electron.
+This project currently requires Node.js `8.9.3` to match the version used by Electron, and version `6.1.0` of npm.

+** NOTE: ** npm 6.1.0 is not installed by default with Node 8.9.3.
+You will need to use `npm install -g npm@6.1.0` to do this.
+Test which version of npm you are using by typing `npm --version`.

 ### [MDNS](https://www.npmjs.com/package/mdns)